2003 24 Hours of Le Mans: Entry list

 On 25 March 2003, the ACO selection committee announced the full 50-car entry list for Le Mans, plus six reserves.
 The field consisted of an equal number of Prototype and GT cars representing 22 different car manufacturers (14 in the GT classes and 8 in the Prototype categories).
 After a protest was raised by Larbre Compétition owner Jack Leconte and alpine skier Luc Alphand over their respective teams being allocated one entry, ACO president Michel Cosson stated that the entries chosen appeared to be of high quality and that the automotive group wanted a heterogeneous field.
 He said that it was not the proper way to select race entries but disliked those who sought to detract from the event's excitement.

 Bio-ethanol car

 Team Nasamax, based in Sittingbourne, England, entered the first renewable-fuelled sports prototype racing car at the Le Mans event to raise awareness of renewable fuels.
-The Reynard 01Q had a 2.65 l Cosworth V8 turbocharged engine that ran on bio-ethanol fuel, which does not release carbon dioxide into the atmosphere because it is produced from crops.
+The Reynard 01Q had a 2.65 l Cosworth V8 turbocharged engine that ran on bio-ethanol fuel, which does not release new carbon dioxide into the atmosphere because it is produced from crops.
 The car's fuel and inlet air systems were modified to allow for more efficient fuel combustion.
 An alternative exhaust system was built and the turbocharger's housing and vanes were modified.